MGDFIS: Multi-scale Global-detail Feature Integration Strategy for Small Object Detection: Methodology

-To better process the fused feature $F_{Add}$, we first apply our proposed FTSSA to refine its spectral–spatial information, adaptively filtering out redundant features in the spectral–spatial domain to retain more valuable information.
-Then, we perform global average pooling (GAP) on $F_{Add}$, use an MLP for feature compression and extraction, and finally apply the Swish activation to enhance nonlinear expressiveness:
+To refine the fused feature $F_{Add}$, we first apply FTSSA to filter its spectral-spatial responses.
+We then perform global average pooling (GAP), use a Multilayer Perceptron (MLP) for feature compression, and apply Swish to produce the channel attention: